aliyun/terraform-provider-alicloud/website/docs/d/nas_file_systems.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `ids` - A list of FileSystem Id.
+* `descriptions` - A list of FileSystem descriptions.
 * `systems` - A list of VPCs.
 Each element contains the following attributes:
   * `id` - ID of the FileSystem.
   * `region_id` - ID of the region where the FileSystem is located.